 - Emergency rent help is arranged for stopping an eviction.

 - If the issue can be resolved by legal aid or mediation, this is provided.

 - Applications are accepted from immigrants, the homeless, single mothers, and other vulnerable members of the community.
 Read more on eviction prevention Bergen County.

 Volunteers of America Delaware Valley has supportive services in Bergen County.
 While resources are limited, the poverty fighting organization known as VOA can help the vulnerable and working poor.
 A focus is on referrals to housing, case management, shelters, and self-sufficiency.
 Read more Veterans on Delaware Valley.

-Non-financial aid including clothing - Low income families, including both adults or kids, may receive free household goods, clothing, and other items.
+Free furniture, clothes and school supply programs - Low income families, including both adults or kids, may receive free household goods, clothing, furniture, computers and other items.
 Families of all income levels can buy low cost goods.
-Clothing closets and thrift stores in Bergen County provide these services and more, including Christmas assistance, school supplies and work clothes.
+Clothing closets and thrift stores in Bergen County provide these services and more, including school supplies, work attire or school uniforms and work clothes.
 Read Bergen County free furniture, school supplies and clothing closets.

 Emergency free food and pantries in Bergen County

 A few of the leading food banks are below.
 There are many other free food pantries, soup kitchens and government benefits too for low income families.
 Whether it is an application to SNAP food stamps or a free hot meal, programs can help address hunger.
 There are also free soup kitchens.
 Or get an extensive listing of Bergen County free food pantries.

 Community Pantry is an independent food pantry that is open to Rutherford New Jersey residents.
 A free box of groceries, hygiene supplies and other stuff is offered.
 Dial (201) 460 - 3000.
 The address is 176 Park Ave, Rutherford, NJ 07070.